apache/plc4x/plc4j/tools/connection-cache/README.md

 ## Architecture

-The `CachedPlcConnectionManager` contains a map of `ConnectionContainer` objects.
+The `PlcConnectionCache` contains a map of `ConnectionContainer` objects.
 Each of these generally have a reference to a real `PlcConnection` as well as all properties for managing it's state.

 In general there are just three properties: